You’ve Found a Brand Influencer, Now What? 3-Steps to an Influential Influencer Strategy.

 Though the influencer relationship should ultimately be beneficial for both parties(and trust us, partnering with your business will give them something to gain besides monetary exchange – think extended audiences, product and service affiliation).
 It’s also attractive for you to have a trackable plan in place to ensure your business is benefitting from your influencer partnerships.

-You can do this by generating on trend hashtags that not only tie into your brand but also attract audiences with an interest to what you’re providing.
-Ensure your influencer is active on their channels, engaging in online conversation with their followers and that you’re also keeping tabs and jumping in where necessary to boost brand presence.
+You can do this by generating on-trend hashtags that not only tie into your brand but also attract audiences with an interest to what you’re providing.
+Ensure your influencer is active on their channels, engaging in online conversations with their followers and that you’re also keeping tabs and jumping in where necessary to boost brand presence.

 In fact, influencers smartly paired with brands that best reflect their lifestyle usually generate the most success.
-Look at one of the fastest growing beauty brands of 2017, Glossier.
-With a business model that stands behind their mantras of “beauty in real life – inspired by real life” it only made sense for them to promote thier minimal skincare and makeup by relying on micro-influencers and overall “regular women”.
-These people have a lower audience but high influence, and it’s worked wonders in creating a cult-like following that reflects thier business model without spending a ton of money on high dollar celebrities.
+Look at one of the fastest-growing beauty brands, Glossier.
+With a business model that stands behind their mantras of “beauty in real life – inspired by real-life” it only made sense for them to promote their minimal skincare and makeup by relying on micro-influencers and overall “regular women”.
+These people have a lower audience but high influence, and it’s worked wonders in creating a cult-like following that reflects their business model without spending a ton of money on high dollar celebrities.

 Step 3: Set Goals and track KPI’s

 There’s no sense in investing in a brand influencer if you don’t plan on tracking campaign performance and benchmark reports.
-Influencers are absolutely an extention of your marketing plan, and that of your ad budget.
+Influencers are absolutely an extension of your marketing plan and that of your ad budget.
 Get the most out of your investment by tracking and adjusting your campaign to maximize desired results.

 Some campaign objectives to consider would be deciding what social platforms to use.
-Think about the the goals you have in mind and correlate them with the best possible outlet.
-For example, in choosing Instagram and Facebook, your content obviously needs to have eye-catching images and video.
-Content needs to be digestable and concise.
-Compare this to Twitter which is perfect for posting about deals, attention grabbing announcements and breaking news.
+Think about the goals you have in mind and correlate them with the best possible outlet.
+For example, in choosing Instagram and Facebook, your content obviously needs to have eye-catching images and videos.
+Content needs to be digestible and concise.
+Compare this to Twitter which is perfect for posting about deals, attention-grabbing announcements, and breaking news.
 Sponsored blog content will allow the influencer flexibility over longer and more detailed posts.

-No matter which outlets you choose, it’s important to track daily traffic, views, comments, etc. Use this information to determine the success of the campaings along with benchmark reports.
-Work with your influencer to ensure brand awareness, perception, topic association, voice and industry related information stays on topic and relevant.
+No matter which outlets you choose, it’s important to track daily traffic, views, comments, etc. Use this information to determine the success of the campaign along with benchmark reports.
+Work with your influencer to ensure brand awareness, perception, topic association, voice, and industry-related information stays on topic and relevant.